 \textbf{Encoder} We observe that $p(\bd x \given \bd y, z = k)$ acts as an \emph{encoder} that maps the data $\bd y$ to a posterior distribution over the sparse code $\bd x$ using the $k$-th cluster's parameters.
 However, this posterior is not analytically tractable, due to non-conjugacy between the Laplace prior and the Gaussian likelihood, preventing the computation of the expectation in Eq. \eqref{em}.
 To resolve this issue, we approximate the posterior by its \textit{mode} $\hat{\bd x}_k$ \cite{tolooshams2020deep},

-This choice has two important consequences.
+This choice has two consequences.
 First, it reduces the expectation of Eq. \eqref{em} to evaluation of a single term at $\hat{\bd x}_k$.
 Second, it turns posterior inference into a \emph{sparse coding} problem (Eq. \eqref{encode}).
-We run the iterative shrinkage-thresholding algorithm (ISTA)~\cite{Daubechies04} for $L$ iterations to obtain $\hat{\bd x}_k = \bd x^L$, via the following recurrence indexed by $\ell = 1, \ldots, L$
+We run the fast iterative shrinkage-thresholding algorithm (FISTA)~\cite{Beck09, gregor2010learning} for $L$ iterations to obtain $\hat{\bd x}_k = \bd \alpha_{(L)}$, via the following recurrence indexed by $\ell = 1, \ldots, L$:

-Here, ${\bd 0} \in \R^D$ is the zero vector, $\eta \in \R$ is the step size, and $f_\alpha: \R^D \to \R^D$ is the soft-thresholding operator (the double-sided rectified linear unit) with threshold $\alpha$.
+Here, ${\bd 0} \in \R^D$ is the zero vector, $\eta$ is the step size, and $f_\gamma: \R^D \to \R^D$ is the soft-thresholding operator (the double-sided rectified linear unit) with threshold $\gamma$.
 Eq. \eqref{ista} specifies a cascade of linear and nonlinear operations.
 Thus, it can be interpreted as an $L$-layer neural network encoder with parameters $\bd A_k$ that inputs $\bd y$ and outputs $\bhat x_k$.
-In practice, we use the fast ISTA (i.e. FISTA) algorithm~\cite{Beck09} for faster convergence by slightly modifying Eq. \eqref{ista}.
-As there are $K$ different dictionaries, the encoding module contains $K$ parallel (F)ISTA encoders, each of which returns a different code $\hat{\bd x}_{k}$ (Fig. \ref{fig:diagram}).
+As there are $K$ different dictionaries, the encoding module contains $K$ parallel FISTA encoders, each returning a different code $\hat{\bd x}_{k}$ (Fig. \ref{fig:diagram}).

 \textbf{Decoder} We now use $\hat{\bd x}_{k}$ to evaluate $\log p(\bd x, z =k , \bd y )$.
 We call the negation of this quantity the $k$-th \emph{energy} $\hat{E}_k$ of $\bd y$,